observablehq/plot/docs/marks/tree.md

 * **title** - the text and dot title; defaults to *node:path*
 * **text** - the text label; defaults to *node:name*
 * **textStroke** - the text stroke; defaults to *white*
+* **textBalanced** - the node label orientation
 * **dx** - the text horizontal offset; defaults to 6 if left-anchored, or -6 if right-anchored
 * **dy** - the text vertical offset; defaults to 0

 Any additional *options* are passed through to the constituent link, dot, and text marks and their corresponding treeLink or treeNode transform.

+Text labels for leaf nodes are drawn to the right of the node; the **textBalanced** option controls whether labels for non-leaf nodes are drawn to the left of the node.
+It defaults to true, unless a **treeLayout** is specified (*e.g.*, the custom indent layout above).

 ## tree(*data*, *options*)